redhat-developer/intellij-openshift-connector/README.md

 ### Install Helm Charts on the current cluster within the IDE

-We're Happy to announce that we've implemented a new action that provide the capability to install a [Helm](https://helm.sh/) chart into the current cluster.
+We're Happy to announce that we've implemented a new action that provides the capability to install a [Helm](https://helm.sh/) chart into the current cluster.

 Below is a small demo of the workflow: installing `kuberos` chart from the Helm stable repo (https://charts.helm.sh/stable)